 It is mainly because your content is full of grammatical mistakes and it makes you appear DUMB in front of your readers.

-And let me tell you something, grammatical errors make your writing hard to understand, and turn off your readers immediately.
+And let me tell you something, grammatical errors make your articles hard to read and understand, thereby turning off your readers immediately.

 So, next time when you start writing a blog post, do check for the following errors.

 “Your” is a possessive pronoun, used to mainly show ownership or relationship with something.
 For example, your car, your shop, your blog.

 Whereas “You’re” is a contraction for” you are”.

 Confuse between the above two and your readers will be even more confused than you actually are.